watermeloon1/graph/readme.md

 # Graph visualizer in python

 The project is a Python-based visualization tool that allows users to generate and rotate 3D graphs.
+It is written in object-oriented Python, which no one should ever do...really.

 ## Installation

-To run the project, you need to have Python and Pygame installed on your machine.
+To run the project, you must install Python and Pygame on your machine.
 To install Pygame, run the following command:
 ```shell
 pip install pygame
 ```